alexanderghose/mongoose-continue/w01/d1/git-intro-workflow.md

 ### Basic Workflow Pt.
 2: Saving local work to the remote.

 Now, go ahead and make some changes (add some files, modify some files, or delete some files inside this folder).
-Now let's save our work using 3 git commands in sequence: add, commit, and push.
+Now let's save our work using 3 git commands in sequence: <strong>add, commit, and push.</strong>

-#### NOTE:
+#### NOTE: Pull before Pushing!
 Before you push things, you want to make sure your local copy is synchronized with the remote copy.
 After all, since the time that you've cloned it, other people may have made changes or edits to the repository.

 Before you push your work, you will want to ```pull``` to download any work that other people have done by typing: